iiroki/azure-auth-on-prem-sp/README.md

     - The uploaded `azure_sp_cert.pem` should ONLY contain `BEGIN CERTIFICATE` and NOT `BEGIN PRIVATE KEY`!
     - If you want to use secret-based authentication, you can create a new secret under the _"Client secrets"_ tab.

-1. **At this stage, the sample app should now be able to perform authentication using the service principal!**
+1. **At this stage, the authentication setup on Azure's side should be ready!**
-   The application does not have any role assignments, so it cannot yet access Azure resources because of it.
+   Please note that the application's service principal does not have any role assignments, so it cannot yet access Azure resources because of it.

 1. In Azure Portal, navigate to _"Storage accounts"_ and select the Storage Account you want to use.
-   Under the Storage Account, select _"Access Control (IAM)"_ and a new role assignment to your application with _"Add"_ / _"Add role assignment"_.
+   Under the Storage Account, select _"Access Control (IAM)"_ and add a new role assignment to your application's service principal with _"Add"_ / _"Add role assignment"_.
    Make sure the role provides access to the Blob Storage (e.g. _"Storage Blob Data Contributor"_).

     ![](./pics/blob_storage_iam.jpg)

     - In this guide, we use the built-in role _"Storage Blob Data Contributor"_.
-      If you want your application to have a more fine-grained role, you should create a new role that only has permissions that the application needs.
+      If you want your service principal to have a more fine-grained role, you should create a new role that only has permissions that the application needs.
     - In this guide, we added the role assignment to the scope of the whole Storage Account.
       The role assignment scope can also be limited to a single container if that's desired.

-1. Now it's time for the sample app to authenticate as the application we created in Azure Portal.
+1. **Now it's time for the sample app to authenticate as the application using the service principal!**
    Create a `.env` file, insert the following template to the file and fill in the values.

     ```